mdmvgithub/gesOVPN/README.md

 #### Small wizard for OpenVPN
 This shell script is a small configurator for OpenVPN.
 It allows to manage servers, certification authorities and clients.
-It is intended for users who do not want to struggle with technical details
+It is intended for users who do not want to struggle with technical details.

 ## Installation
-It requires to install `dialog`
+It requires to install `dialog`.
-As _root_, run
+As _root_, run:
 ```
 # git clone gesOVPN
 # mv gesOVPN/gesOVPN.sh /usr/local/sbin